clinicjs/node-clinic-doctor/recommendations/io-readmore.md

 To solve I/O issues we have to track down the asynchronous call(s) which are taking an abnormally long time to complete.

 I/O root cause analysis is mostly a reasoning exercise.
-[Clinic Bubbleprof](https://clinicjs.org/bubbleprof) is a tool developed specifically to inform and ease this kind of reasoning.
+[Clinic.js Bubbleprof](https://clinicjs.org/bubbleprof) is a tool developed specifically to inform and ease this kind of reasoning.

 ## Next Steps
 - Use `clinic bubbleprof` to create a diagram of the application's asynchronous flow.